-D. General and Transferable Skills (other skills relevant to employability and personal development) D1.
-Take advantage of modern methods of learning D2.
-The use of laboratory equipment .
-D3.
-Agility in dealing with the various data
+D. General and Transferable Skills (other skills relevant to employability and Deneral and Transferable Skins (other skins felevant opersonal development) D1.Take the advantage of modern methods of learning D2.the use of laboratory equipment.
+D3.Agility in dealing with the various data.